RidwanSharkar/Fretboard-2.0/README.md

 ________________________________________________________________________________________________________________

-IMPLEMENTATION 2: CHORD PROGRESSION GENERATOR AS A MUSIC COMPOSITION ASSISTANT
+[IMPLEMENTATION 2] CHORD PROGRESSION GENERATOR FOR MUSIC COMPOSITION

 All possible chords and their inversion possibilities, as well as their relationships within higher-order Chord Progressions & Keys, are to be implemented for a comprehensive music theory exploration and visualization tool.
 Final plans include the ability to feed the user various chord progression possibilities (based on some desired user criteria).
 For instance, if a user wants to be in the key of A minor and wants to explore the various chord progressions it offers, the program will follow outlined chord progression formulas and feed the user various Chord Progression possibilties that are "ready-made" to begin song-writing.